-Call centers are responsible institutions where legal interactions take place every day.
+Contact centers are responsible institutions where legal interactions take place every day.
 There is a high volume exchange of sensitive data that can lead to escalation or any litigation.
-Hence, call centers are also bound by laws that are set by the vendor and by the country where it’s operating from.
-Businesses rely on call centers to run their operations smoothly.
+Hence, contact centers are also bound by laws that are set by the vendor and by the country where it’s operating from.
+Businesses rely on contact centers to run their operations smoothly.
 However, all the processes are bound by SLAs and other compliance rules.
-Failing to adhere to these rules, results in hefty fines or other mandates by the call center.
+Failing to adhere to these rules, results in hefty fines or other mandates by the contact center.

-3. What are the Compliance practice that must be followed?
+3. What are the Compliance practices that must be followed?

-Call Center compliance is the strict obedience to the rules and regulations set by the organisation or the governing body.
-Sometimes the rules are set by the vendors who outsource their marketing or support operations to the call centers.
+Contact center compliance is the strict obedience to the rules and regulations set by the organisation or the governing body.
+Sometimes the rules are set by the vendors who outsource their marketing or support operations to the contact centers.
 On the other hand, the laws set by the governing bodies can vary for different countries.

 - External attacks by hackers or blackmailers.